doctest/doctest/doc/markdown/features.md

 ## UNSURE

 - BDD based on the subtests - like Catch
+- Bitwise() class that has overloaded operators for comparison - to be used to check objects bitwise against each other (or maybe not - because of packing!)
 - tagging? also see this: https://github.com/philsquared/Catch/blob/master/docs/test-cases-and-sections.md#special-tags
 - add the ability to query if code is currently being ran in a test - some global of doctest...
 - utf8?